Kobedi/python-helloworld/README.md

 # python-helloworld
-Its going to be fund
+Its going to be fun!!